startrekthefleet/grav-theme-programmable-matter/README.md

 ## Default Options

-Telephasic comes with a few default options that can be set site-wide.
+Programmable Matter comes with a few default options that can be set site-wide.
 These options are:

 ```yaml
 production-mode:              # In production mode, only minified CSS is used.
 When disabled, nested CSS are enabled